15 Old Words for the Duplicitous That We Should Bring Back

 Duplicitous is a word with an appropriately tricky origin.
 It was originally a legal term for including two pleas in one, which is a no-no. Much like that origin, many terms for the Iago-like and Loki-ish have been lost in the mists of time (or maybe stolen by some rat-brained, two-hearted turncoat).
 Consider reviving these words the next time you encounter anyone twistical.

 Two-faced is a common term for the untrustworthy (and the inspiration for a Batman villain), and the number two is part of many similar terms.
-An OED example from some 1649 religious literature goes on a guitar solo of dualities: “Unlesse we have two faces, two tongues, two understandings, two judgements, two consciences, two hearts, two pair of hands, two pair of leggs, two purses, which every honest man hath not, we cannot see how it may be done.”
+An OED example from a piece of religious literature dating to 1649 goes on a guitar solo of dualities: “Unlesse we have two faces, two tongues, two understandings, two judgements, two consciences, two hearts, two pair of hands, two pair of leggs, two purses, which every honest man hath not, we cannot see how it may be done.”

 This term is usually literal, describing trains, snakes, and monsters with two noggins.
 But it’s sometimes been part of the lexicon of duplicity, much like double-hearted.